TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 True Christianity is much more than playing church.
-It is far beyond the religious monotonous fasting and praying, and reading of the Bible daily.
-It is much deeper than gathering or fellowshipping together with other believers seven days a week at a worship centre.
+It is far beyond monotonous fasting and praying or reading the Bible daily.
+It is much deeper than gathering or fellowshipping with other believers seven days a week at a worship center.

-True Christianity is evincing or expressing the Life, Nature, Power and Glory of Christ.
+True Christianity is evincing or expressing the Life, Nature, Power, and Glory of Christ.
 It is conforming to Christ in all things.
-It is observing all things that the Lord Jesus Christ has commanded and teaching others to do so.
+A genuine Christian observes all things that the Lord Jesus Christ has commanded and teaches others to do so.

 When the Lord Jesus was about to leave the world, He gave a charge or commission to His disciples.